Aerovity/AI-incident-response/README.md

 ### Prerequisites

 - Go 1.21 or higher
-- OpenAI API key (optional - system works with fallback logic if not provided)
+- Cloudflare Account with API access (optional - system works with fallback logic if not provided)
+- Cloudflare API Key and Account ID

 ### Installation